 Your personal information will be treated as confidential but it may be shared with other Council services in order to ensure our records are accurate and up-to-date, and to improve the standard of the services we deliver.
 We will only use your information in ways which are permitted by the General Data Protection Regulation and the current UK Data Protection law.

 We have a Data Protection regime in place to oversee the effective and secure processing of your personal data.
 More information on this framework can be found on our website at www.preston.gov.uk

 This authority has a duty to protect the public funds it administers, and may use information held about you for all lawful purposes, including but not limited to the prevention and detection of crime including fraud and money laundering.

 The Council may also use your information for the purpose of performing any of its statutory enforcement duties.
 It will make any disclosures required by law and may also share your information with other bodies responsible for detecting/preventing crime including fraud or auditing/administering public funds.

 There is also information about your computer hardware and software that is automatically collected by Preston City Council.
-This information can include: your IP address, browser type, domain names, access times and referring Web site addresses.
-This information is used by Preston City Council for the operation of the service, to maintain quality of the service, and to provide general statistics regarding use of the Preston City Council Web site.
+This information can include: your IP address, browser type, domain names, access times and referring website site addresses.
+This information is used by Preston City Council for the operation of the service, to maintain quality of the service, and to provide general statistics regarding use of the Preston City Council website.